hathibelagal-dev/instantpolyglot/docs/eng/Oromo.md

 # Oromo

-Oromo (also known as Afaan Oromoo, meaning "language of the Oromo") is an Afroasiatic language belonging to the Cushitic branch.
+Oromo (also known as Afaan Oromoo, meaning “language of the Oromo”) is an Afroasiatic language belonging to the Cushitic branch.
 It is native to the Ethiopian state of Oromia and spoken by the Oromo people and neighboring ethnic groups in the Horn of Africa.
 With approximately 30 million speakers, it is the most widely spoken language in Ethiopia and the fourth most widely spoken language in Africa.

 ## Phonology